crashdean/kickstarter-analysis/README.md

 # kickstarter-analysis
-Analysis of Kickstarter data for new theater play caleed Fever.
+Analysis of Kickstarter data using Excel for new theater play called Fever.
-# Kickstarting with Excel

 ## Overview of Project
     The Kickstarter analysis project was designed to help a up-and-coming play wright